 RPM vs. RTM Billing

 Healthcare providers can establish additional revenue streams by implementing remote patient and therapeutic monitoring.
-However, regulations exist regarding which codes can be billed together, and providers are not allowed to double bill for RTM and RPM.
+However, regulations exist regarding which codes can be billed together.
+Additionally, providers are not allowed to double bill for RTM and RPM.

 To help, the following sections cover how to bill for RPM vs. RTM.